jdunns/w251_hw6/answers.md

 > I used the default parameters for training the model via the `jetson-inference` docker image's python classification code.
 This means I trained my model for about 5 hours and it took only 3 epochs to reach a validation accuracy of 87.5%.
 I stopped at 3 epochs after I saw the model did not improve accuracy much from the previous epoch.
 The batch size was the default value of 8 and the default workers was 2.

 ### Native Pytorch baseline
+> The native pyTorch baseline was able to do about 1 image per 0.0663 seconds.

 ### TensorRT performance numbers
+> The tensorRT inference was able to do about 1 image per 0.0176 seconds.
+That is a remarkable speedup!!!